We care about your gums because 30% of American adults currently experience gum recession.

 Do you feel like your teeth are looking "longer?"
 Or are your teeth feeling sensitive around your gum line?
 Those are signs that your gums are receding.
 When your gums pull back from your enamel, it exposes more of your tooth and eventually the root.
 While it may not cause pain right away, it's important to stop gum recession ASAP.
 That's why you're here 👏.

-In this post we dive into the factors that cause gum recession, discuss what happens to gums after they recede, and what you can do to keep your gums healthy from home.
-Read more 📖.
+Want to learn more about what happens when gums recede, if they grow back, and what you can do to keep your gums healthy at home?
+Read on 📖.

 Braces and receding gums